What Is a Redirect Loop?

 Load balancer SSL termination

 This is the most insidious cause because the redirect rules look correct in isolation.
 The loop only happens because the load balancer terminates SSL, making the application think every request is HTTP.
 Check the X-Forwarded-Proto header.
+See the HTTPS redirect guide for the correct configuration.

-2. WWW vs Non-WWW Conflict
+2. WWW vs non-WWW conflict

 Similar to the HTTPS issue.
 One rule redirects to www, another redirects away from it.